Preparing for a PPC interview? Here are some of the commonly-asked Google AdWords interview questions and answers.

 Q1.
 Explain how Google AdWords work?

-Google AdWords works on the basis of a bidding system, where the bid price and quality score determines if an ad will appear on the top of Google page.
-Higher the bid and quality score, better are the chances of an ad being on top.
+Ans.
+Google AdWords works on the basis of a bidding system, where the bid price and quality score determines if an ad will appear on the top of the Google page.
+The higher the bid and quality score, the better are the chances of an ad being on top.

 Q2.
 What is Quality Score?